US retail sales flat in April after March surge - RFI

 After a rush of shopping in March, US consumers took a break in April and total retail sales were flat, according to government data released Friday.

+Meanwhile, other data showed the economic recovery may be hitting some turbulence amid supply bottlenecks and rising worries about inflation.

-Sales held steady at just under $620 billion, as declines in clothing, sporting goods, furniture, gasoline and even the roaring ecommerce market were offset by gains in cars, electronics, food and health care, the Commerce Department's advance report said.
+The volume of retail sales held steady at just under $620 billion, as declines in clothing, sporting goods, furniture, gasoline and even the roaring e-commerce market were offset by gains in cars, electronics, food and health care, the Commerce Department's advance report said.

 The cooling off came after a 10.7 percent jump in March compared to February, and was far worse than the consensus among economists, which projected a modest increase.

-Even with the influx of another round of government stimulus payments, consumers seemed to take a pause.
+After rushing out to spend another round of government stimulus payments in March, consumers seemed to take a pause last month.

 Ian Shepherdson of Pantheon Macroeconomics called the result "a modest post-stimulus hangover after the March binge."